Three review 2023: our honest verdict on the mobile network

 Three Pay As You Go

-We go over Three’s Pay As You Go plans and tariffs
+We cover Three’s Pay As You Go rates and monthly bundles

-✔ Three probably aren’t a great choice for Pay As You Go
+Three aren’t a good choice for traditional Pay As You Go

 Three’s Pay As You Go rates are a lot higher than they used to be, to the point where we wouldn’t consider them a good option for topping up with credit and paying per min, text and data: